KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/16-wilderness-desert.md

     Entry into the Wilderness requires abandoning the constructed identities and comforts of the City (L₂ (SS / SM: Anthra / Nousa) collective).
     This is a Deconstruction of the Superficial Soul—reducing it to its Essential resonance.

-* **The Encounter with Raw Potential (Field of Becoming):**
+* **The Encounter with Raw Potential (Bifurcal Coherence):**
-    The Wilderness is **L₀ (Bifurcal Coherence)** in its latent, root‑structural form.
+    The Wilderness is **L₀ (Bifurcal Coherence)**—the pre-dual, root‑structural ground.
     It holds both danger (Entropic predators, scarcity) and opportunity (Revelation, renewal).
-    Its neutrality makes it the perfect testing ground for genuine individuation.
+    Its neutrality—neither centropically nor entropically activated—makes it the perfect testing ground for genuine individuation.

 * **The Trial & The Temptation (Entropic Pull):**
     Here the **Tempter (IL₄ (IDP / IDL: Psychea / Nyxea))** confronts the seeker, offering shortcuts to power or comfort that bypass lawful Centropy.